CNuge/snp-placer/README.txt

-1. This program allows you to accurately place snps on a genome.
+1. This program allows you to accurately place snps on a genome after you have conducted an alignment of short sequence reads against a genome.
+Assuming the position of the SNP on the short read is known, then you can use this to find the exact base pair on the reference chromosome/contig.
+For my use of this function the .sam alignment info was generated though a burrows-wheeler alignment.

 2. You can conduct an initial filtering of the .sam file, splitting alignments to one location from alignments to two+ locations.
 This is because you may wish to treat these cases in different manners.